Version: Latest

 What are you building?

-In this tutorial, you will build a robust assistant that can complete a money transfer, and doesn't get confused as soon as a user says something unexpected.
+In this tutorial, you will build an LLM-powered assistant that can complete a money transfer, reliably executing your business logic while allowing for fluid conversation.

 Here are some of the conversations your assistant will be able to handle: